iQuHACK/2021_JAMS/README.md

 * Assign the size of the problem (number of nurses and days) and parameters
 * Assign the name and values of variables in DQM.
 * Add quadratic costs and hard constraints
   - Don't schedule the same person for multiple shifts
   - Don't change a nurse's schedule from 1 day to another
 * Solve the problem
 * Check no nurses are scheduled for more than 1 shift per day
 * Print the nurse schedule

 ## Results

+The results show the following:
+* No nurses are scheduled for more than 1 shift per day.
+* 1 Nurse work four days in a row, and 1 nurse work 3 days in a row.

+Solution energy:  0.0
+1 1 1 1 3 3 3
+3 3 3 2 2 1 2
+0 0 0 0 0 0 0

 ## To do